 “Will I get a better price if I drop the car off?”

-Quite simply – no. The person who’s going to help to arrange your paperwork may not be available if you drop your vehicle off – and some ATF scrap yards are not safe for members of the public to enter.
-With Car.co.uk, collection is completely free of charge – and our partners can pick up from your home, a local garage, your workplace, or any other location that suits you.
+Quite simply – no. The person who’s going to help to arrange your paperwork may not be available if you drop your car off – and some ATF car scrap yards are not safe for members of the public to enter.
+With Car.co.uk, we offer free collection – and our partners can pick up from your home, a local garage, your workplace, or any other location that suits you.

 How much will Car.co.uk offer for your vehicle?

-If you’re keen to find the best valuation from Car.co.uk’s country-wide network of ATF scrap yards – the process couldn’t be easier.
+If you’re keen to scrap your car find the best prices from Car.co.uk’s country-wide network of ATF car scrap metal dealers – the process couldn’t be easier.

 Of course, it’s not just great prices that make us the UK’s favourite way to find the scrap value of a car, when you choose Car.co.uk, you also get to know that:

-- You’ll get a guaranteed quote – with no haggling on the doorstep
+- You’ll get a guaranteed quote – with no haggling over your car on the doorstep

-- You’ll always get free collection with a friendly driver
+- You’ll always get free car collection - with a friendly driver

 - Our partners make prompt payments shortly after collection